 - Intellectual or Learning Disabilities, Autism and Mental Illness

-- Multiple Disabilities Displaying Co-morbidity With Other Conditions
+- Multiple Disabilities Displaying Comorbidity With Other Conditions

 - Those who have already availed this exemption to secure a job higher than Group C and D in the government are not eligible for age relaxation in IBPS Clerk.
 The maximum limit for ex-servicemen is 50 years of age.

-- Notwithstanding this, if the ex-serviceman is also disabled, then he would be eligible to apply under the disabled ex-serviceman exemption along with SC/ST exemption.
+- Notwithstanding this, if the ex-serviceman is also disabled, then he would be eligible to apply under the disabled ex-servicemen exemption along with SC/ST exemption.
 He would not be able to use the Persons With Disability exemption in this case.

-Candidates need to produce certificates proving their category of exemption while joining their respective bank.
+- Candidates need to produce certificates proving their category of exemption while joining their respective bank.

-Clerk Eligibility – Nationality Conditions
+IBPS Clerk Eligibility – Nationality Conditions

 The candidates applying for the exam should fulfil the following criteria: